AverageCakeSlice/Persona-5-Royal-Differences/Persona-5-Royal-Differences.md

+# Introduction

+## Welcome

+## Notes

-Notes: Played on a PS4 Pro, finished the base game and ng+ platinum trophy back-to-back on 11/11/2019 and 1/12/2020 respectively, previous game is still fairly fresh on my mind, spent ~200 hours on the base game, a good chunk of which was devoted to optimizing a perfect roster of personas for Joker in NG+.
+ Played on a PS4 Pro, finished the base game and ng+ platinum trophy back-to-back on 11/11/2019 and 1/12/2020 respectively, previous game is still fairly fresh on my mind, spent ~200 hours on the base game, a good chunk of which was devoted to optimizing a perfect roster of personas for Joker in NG+.

+# Changes

 * Most if not all of the textures and models in the game appear to have been updated, and look a lot cleaner now that the game is not limited to the PS3's comparatively low texture cache size.
 * Less aliasing (read: "jagged edges") on in-game models and geometry (not sure if this is due to the PS4 Pro's  4k upscaling or an anti-aliasing post processing effect.